saulmm/saulmm.github.com/_posts/2016-10-13-VCS_in_Android Studio.markdown

 title: The VCS client of Android Studio
 ---

-Nowadays, we can't image start a new software without a [version control system][5fb469a7], between the different options available for a VCS, Git, without any doubt, has become one of the most popular systems among others like Subversion or Mercurial.
+Nowadays, we can't imagine start a new software without a [version control system][5fb469a7], between the different options available for a VCS, Git, without any doubt, has become one of the most popular systems among others like Subversion or Mercurial.

 However, **the learning curve** that this kind of tools requires is often **very high**, since the huge variety of features and options that a version control system includes make it complex and powerful at the same time.